Entropy-Foundation/class-group/README.md

 Follow these steps to build and test the library:

-Step 1: Intall BICYCL library at https://github.com/Entropy-Foundation/BICYCL
+Step 1: Install BICYCL library at https://github.com/Entropy-Foundation/BICYCL

 Step 2: `mkdir build bin`